lncr/history/replit.md

 ## Overview

-HistorySnap is a full-stack educational web application that transforms historical topics into engaging audio stories or Disney-style sketches.
+HistorySnap is a full-stack educational web application that transforms historical topics into engaging 4-page comic books using OpenAI's GPT-4o and DALL-E 3.
 The application is designed for young learners aged 10+ and includes content filtering to ensure age-appropriate material.

 ## System Architecture